 4. The time you spend together will be a lot more fulfilling

-Ridhi tells us how sleep divorce may be able to rectify, dare we say it, a boring relationship.
-“A lot of times we look at time with our partner as quantity over quality.
-It’s always about “How much time are you spending with me” and not necessarily about “What are we doing in this limited time that we’re spending together?”
-When you change the focus from spending more time together to spending quality time together, it’ll have a positive impact on your relationship.
+Ridhi tells us how sleep separation may be able to rectify, dare we say it, a boring relationship.
+“Often we look at the time with our partner from a perspective of quantity over quality.
+It’s always about “How much time are you spending with me?” and not necessarily about “What are we doing in this limited time that we’re spending together?”

-“In this day and age, couples are busy and have a very hectic ‘hustle culture’ life.
-That’s the reason our sleep quality and the quality of our relationships need to be at the top of their game.
-Sleep divorce can help with both.”
+“When you change the focus from spending more time together to spending quality time together, it’ll have a positive impact on your relationship.
+In this day and age, couples are busy and have a very hectic ‘hustle culture’ life.
+That’s the reason their sleep quality and the quality of their relationships need to be at the top of their game and sleeping apart can help with both.”

 5. No more “You’re on my side!”